 Films at the Manship Theatre

 Leave the X-Men to the megaplex.
 Each month, the Manship Theatre offers a slate of films, from modern classics to engaging new documentaries and locally-produced stories.
-Here’s what’s in store this month:
+Here’s what’s in store:

 100 Lafayette Street